darkimonus/fastapi-mongo-project/README.md

 - Poetry is used for dependency management.
 - Redis is used as a message broker and caching tool.
 - Celery is used for interacting with services that provide SMS messaging and task scheduling.
 - Security is ensured using CORS and JWT tokens.
+(Currently security and authentication are being developed.)

 ## Setting up